Saturday, July 07, 2012

 Luke 5: 1-11When Simon Peter saw it, he fell down at Jesus’ knees, saying, Depart from me; for I am a sinful man... and Jesus said unto Simon, Fear not; from henceforth thou shalt catch men.

 To come face to face with God, in such a way that we recognize Him, brings us to the realization of our own unworthiness, of our own sins.
 We know from the Gospel of John that Simon had already met Jesus, and was aware that He was a holy man.
 Andrew, Simon’s brother and partner in their fishing business, had declared his belief that Jesus was the Messiah.
 Simon was ready and willing, as we see, to defer to Jesus, to give Him use of his boat, and even to follow His instructions about a matter that must have been, as this fisherman would have thought, outside the expertise of a carpenter and rabbi.
-Nonetheless, at the Lord’s word, out of respect for Him, and perhaps out of affection for Andrew as well, Simon Peter went out and let down the nets, despite what a wasted effort fishing proved to be all night long.
+Nonetheless, at the Lord’s word, out of respect for Him, and perhaps out of affection for Andrew as well, Simon Peter went out and let down the nets, despite what a wasted effort fishing proved to have been all night long.
 But, in what happened next he saw that this Rabbi was in command of nature, and that even the fish in the Sea obeyed Him.

 The Old Testament has a companion text, in the sixth chapter of the book of the prophet Isaiah.
 Like Simon Peter, Isaiah was going about his daily routine.
 The vision he saw took him by surprise.
 As he wrote it: